Plan your visit to the British Museum

 • Bus: Routes 1, 8, 19, 25, 38, 55, 98 → nearby stops on New Oxford Street or Tottenham Court Road → useful if you’re avoiding stairs.

-• Taxi / rideshare: Drop-off on Great Russell Street → closest for the main entrance, but traffic builds late morning.
+• Taxi/rideshare: Drop-off on Great Russell Street → closest for the main entrance, but traffic builds late morning.

 Which entrance should you use?

 Most visitors should use the main public entrance on Great Russell Street, and the biggest mistake is assuming free entry means a quick walk-in at any hour.
-It doesn’t on busy days.
+It doesn’t work on busy days.

 • Pre-booked timed entry: For visitors with a reserved free slot.
 Expect 5–15 minutes during the 10am–11:30am peak.